About the Standards Library

 Organization templates

 In addition to the Standards Library, individual organization templates can be created and customized at the section and category level to meet specific organizational needs.
-Each organization has its own template based on the best practices a Technology Success Provider (TSP) chooses to offer.
+For more information, refer to Customizing organization templates.